jimmyreturnz/jimmyreturnz/readme.md

 I'm currently learning Japanese as my hobby, my aim is to achieve N3 someday TwT \
 I love Ame from Needy Girl Overdose

 ---

+## 🎯 Ongoing Projects
+- **TaikoFancyArranger:** started as a tool that arrange osu notes' x,y position into shapes, text, image, drawing, ended up making a whole Taiko Editor that supports various gimmicks.
+I might rename the application name soon lol
+- **itTAInanKOtodesuka**: my attempt to train a diffusion model for osu!taiko chart creation.
+Dataset is 10000+ ranked taiko maps from osu!.
+Currently in an experimentation phase before expanding the dataset to cover loved and unranked maps.
+This project intentionally avoids gimmick maps by default.

+---